brob/orbit-add-member-serverless/README.md

 ## Setting up an Apple Shortcut

 This proof of concept operates under the assumption of as little interaction as possible.
 For those on MacOS or iOS, [an Apple Shortcut can be used](https://www.icloud.com/shortcuts/ffd196ef72b14267861b9831dddfbe0e).

+*CURRENT ROADBLOCK*

+Currently Apple's Shortcuts don't recognize the shortcut link properly on MacOS.
+The link above can be used on iOS (and works well on iOS).
+Once it's installed on iOS, it will be available on MacOS, as well.
+Hopefully, Apple fixes this in the near future.

 The Shortcut can be initiated from the menu bar on MacOS.
 It will ask for a source, username, and list of tags.
 When installed, the Shortcut will ask for an API key and a serverless function URL to run.